miztiik/security-incident-response-instance-isolation/README.md

     There are SNS notification resources, pre-baked in this solution.
 Go ahead and finish the configuration so you can get notified about findings.

-1. ## CleanUp
+1. ## 🧹 CleanUp

     If you want to destroy all the resources created by the stack, Execute the below command to delete the stack, or _you can delete the stack from console as well_

     1. Disable/Suspend GuardDuty as required
-    1. Delete QURANTINE EBS Snapshots
+    1. Delete QUARANTINE EBS Snapshots
     1. Delete QUARANTINE Security Group
     1. Delete QUARANTINE Deny all policy
     1. Delete the stack[s],